camunda/camunda-docs-manual/content/user-guide/task-forms/index.md

 </form>
 ```

+The file containing the form can referenced in two ways:

+* *app:*: Add the file to your development project in a folder `src/main/webapp/forms`.
+The HTML file will be packaged into your deployment artifact (typically a WAR archive).
+During runtime it will be loaded from there.
+* *deployment:*: The file is part of your deployment (e.g. [by adding it to your process archive]({{< relref "reference/deployment-descriptors/tags/process-archive.md" >}})), that means it is stored in the Camunda database.
+Then it can be loaded from there.
+Note that this allows to version your form alongside with the process model.

-To configure the form in your process, open the process in your Eclipse IDE with the [Camunda Modeler](http://camunda.org/bpmn/tool/) and select the desired [UserTask][user-tasks] or [StartEvent][start-event].
-Open the properties view and enter `embedded:app:forms/FORM_NAME.html` as Form Key.
+To configure the form in your process, open the process with the [Camunda Modeler](http://camunda.org/bpmn/tool/) and select the desired [UserTask][user-tasks] or [StartEvent][start-event].
+Open the properties view and enter `embedded:app:forms/FORM_NAME.html` (or `embedded:deployment:forms/FORM_NAME.html`) as Form Key.
 The relevant XML tag looks like this:

 ```xml
 <userTask id="theTask" camunda:formKey="embedded:app:forms/FORM_NAME.html"